 Bruges is one of those cities everyone’s talking about.
 Everyone who has visited Bruges comes back in love.

-Honestly, we came back in love with Bruges, we went for a day, and we stayed two.
+Honestly, we fell in love with Bruges, went for a day, and stayed two.

 Bruges was the first destination of the van road trip through Belgium and the Netherlands with my sister.

 In another post, I’ll tell you the itinerary.
 In this one, I tell you what the essentials of Bruges, those that you have to visit if you only go one day, and then there is a second part so that when you fall in love with the city and decide to stay one more day, you know what you can visit are.

 If you get to Bruges in the morning, join the free tour with a guide through the center.